DPS-Dev-Team/azure-content/DevCenter/Python/HowTo/service-bus-queues.md

-﻿<properties linkid="develop-python-service-bus-queues" urlDisplayName="Service Bus Queues" pageTitle="How to use Service Bus queues (Python) - Windows Azure" Title="How to use Service Bus queues (Python) - Windows Azure" metaKeywords="Azure Service Bus queues, Azure queues, Azure messaging, Azure queues Python" Description="Learn how to use Service Bus queues in Windows Azure.
+﻿<properties linkid="develop-python-service-bus-queues" urlDisplayName="Service Bus Queues" pageTitle="How to use Service Bus queues (Python) - Windows Azure" title="How to use Service Bus queues (Python) - Windows Azure" metaKeywords="Azure Service Bus queues, Azure queues, Azure messaging, Azure queues Python" Description="Learn how to use Service Bus queues in Windows Azure.
 Code samples written in Python." metaCanonical="" disqusComments="1" umbracoNaviHide="0" />

 # How to Use Service Bus Queues